 If you have DR servers, obviously you need to carry out necessary updates on them as well.

 These are done by using dbaascli database changepassword.

 Tips: Never use alter user sys identified by to change SYS password on ExaCC.

 After configuring Oracle environment variables (ORACLE_HOME, ORACLE_SID, LD_LIBRARY_PATH, etc.) as root, run dbaascli database changepassword and specify SYS to start the procedure for changing SYS password.

-It also update the SYS password on your physical standby database on ExaCC.
+It also updates the SYS password on your physical standby database on ExaCC.
 You can always verify it by logging into the database remotely.